Statistics on the use of animals in research

 The Food Safety Authority's annual reports on animal use in research and testing

-Norecopa, in collaboration with the Swiss 3R Competence Centre, has written a preliminary report on Norway's official statistics for animal use during the four years of 2018 to 2021.
+Norecopa, in collaboration with the Swiss 3R Competence Centre, has written a report presenting Norway's official statistics for animal use during the six years of 2018 to 2023.
 The work was funded by the Research Fund of the Norwegian Animal Protection Alliance (Dyrevernalliansen).

 The Report may be downloaded here:Report on animal use in Norway from 2018 to 2021

-• Batch testing and other regulatory and quality control procedures are among the uses where severity is the highest for fish.
-There is no indication that the number of animals used for these purposes is diminishing.
+• Batch testing and other regulatory and quality control procedures are among the uses where severity is highest for fish.
+The statistics for 2021 and the following two years show signs of a decline in absolute numbers, but not of a general decline in severity.

-• There is very limited re-use of research animals in Norway.
+• There is very limited reuse of research animals in Norway, in keeping with the conditions expressed in both EU and Norwegian legislation

-• The use of animals in Norway for scientific purposes should be analysed, to gain more insight into possibilities for further implementation of the Three Rs.
+• The work of studying the use of animals in Norway for scientific purposes should continue, in close collaboration with the scientists, to gain more insight into possibilities for further implementation of the Three Rs (Replacement, Reduction, Refinement).

 EU databases